emberjs/data/guides/relationships/features/links-mode.md

 }
 ```

 This works for both `async` and `non-async` relationships and only changes the fetching behavior of the field it is defined on.
-So for instance, in the example above, `homeAddress` is fetched in links mode while `<Address>.residents` might still be using the legacy adapter experience.
+For instance, in the example above, `homeAddress` is fetched in links mode while `<Address>.residents` might still be using the legacy adapter experience.

 ### For A SchemaRecord in LegacyMode